 Service Description: This service enables the consumer to authenticate and authorize the Service Level Device Identity.
 In case of UAS, the service is used to authenticate and authorize the UAV identified by a CAA-Level UAV ID.

-4.4.1.2.2.2 Naf_Authentication_authenticate service operation
+4.4.1.2.2.2 Naf_Authentication_Authenticate service operation

-Service operation name: Naf_Authentication_authenticate
+Service operation name: Naf_Authentication_Authenticate

 Description: Provides the Authentication and Authorization result of the Service Level Device Identity (i.e. CAA-Level UAV ID for UAS).